 So your options are limited and typically expensive, but that’s not the biggest problem...
 Almost all of these insurance options have gaps in coverage.

 The gaps in coverage that exist between your policy and the ridesharing company insurance policy are not being talked about enough.
 Many drivers find themselves in a bad situation with coverage after collisions.
 Let’s illuminate some of the issues.

-Ridesharing companies like Uber and Lyft have expanded their own insurance policies to carry $1 million in liability protection, but there are still some gaps in coverage.
-Their policies only cover drivers once they have been matched with a fare (period 2) and when they are carrying a pax (period 3).
+TNCs (Transportation Network Companies), like Uber, have expanded their own insurance policies to carry $1 million in liability protection, but there are still some gaps in coverage.
+TNC insurance policies provide various amounts of coverage including from $1000 deductibles in periods 2 and 3 and only if you have collision coverage on your own policy.
 The biggest gap lies in Period 1 when you are trolling around waiting for the next fare.

 Most personal auto insurance policies do not cover you during any of the periods, because they are not commercial auto policies.
 Rideshare endorsement and commercial auto policies fill this gap, but you will definitely pay extra for it.
 So what’s the solution?
 How can we make rideshare insurance easier and simpler?

-We saw this problem first hand when our leadership was writing commercial insurance policies for Uber and Lyft drivers over the past 5 years.
+We saw this problem first hand when our leadership was writing commercial insurance policies for Uber drivers over the past 5 years.
 We knew there had to be a better way…

 Buckle handles everything with one easy solution.
 A Buckle policy will have you covered for both personal and commercial use of your vehicle at a price lower than the competition.
 We’re talking about total coverage at better prices just for rideshare drivers.